 Of particular interest is an ola (palm leaf) manuscript which a friend of Claasz had found in an antique shop in Colombo.
 Almost certainly written in a Buddhist temple in the early nineteenth century, it is in old Singhala and deals with the casting of horoscopes.

 The collection contains 11 maps (35 sheets) of Ceylon.
 They comprise several maps issued by the Survey Department of Ceylon, including one of Haputale (1966), and two British Admiralty charts of coasts of Ceylon (1910, 1913).
 There is also a diazo print of factory plant at Haputale.

 Gill, MacDonald.
 Ceylon, her tea and other industries. nla.obj-374111881

 From an early age, Claasz created and accumulated personal papers and the collection documents in great detail his life from his schooldays in Ceylon until about 1990.
 The papers include school reports, certificates, family letters, diaries, notebooks, general and personal correspondence, job applications, scrapbooks, newspaper cuttings and photographs.

 The printed materials in the Claasz Collection are kept together in Asian Collections.
 They have been catalogued individually and the call numbers have the prefix CLA or CLA pam.
 The maps are housed in the Maps Collection.
-They are also catalogued individually and the call numbers have the prefix MAP/ MANFRED CLAASZ SPECIAL COL.
+They are also catalogued individually and have been digistised.
+The call numbers have the prefix MAP/ MANFRED CLAASZ SPECIAL COL.

 The manuscripts and personal papers are kept together within the Manuscripts Collection at MS 7617.
 The papers have only been roughly organised and access to them is restricted.
-A finding-aid is available in the Manuscripts Reading Room.
+A finding-aid is available online.